-- Teach fact families and that 3 numbers can be written as 4 different equations (2 addition and 2 subtraction).
+- Teach fact families, and that three numbers can be written like four different equations (2 addition and two subtraction).

 - Practice decomposing whole numbers into its parts.

-The activities seen in this post are found in the following resources.
+The activities seen in this post are available in the following resources.

 Free True or False Addition Equation Sort